 - Step 2: In a jug or small bowl add the milk and egg and beat well until smooth.

-- Step 3: Pour the wet ingredients (the milk mixture) into the dry ingredients and stir well with the whisk until smooth.
+- Step 3: Pour the wet ingredients (the milk mixture) into the dry ingredients in a medium bowl and stir well with the whisk until smooth.

 - Step 4: Add the minced red onions to the cornmeal batter and stir again.